TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

  - :Filename: ext\_autoload.php
    :Description:
-         Since TYPO3 4.3, it is possible to declare classes in this file so that they will be automatically detected by the TYPO3 autoloader.
+         Since TYPO3 CMS 4.3, it is possible to declare classes in this file so that they will be automatically detected by the TYPO3 autoloader.
 This means that it is not necessary to require the related class files anymore.
 See the :ref:`autoload` chapter for more details.

+         |

+         Not needed anymore since TYPO3 CMS 6.1, when using :ref:`namespaces <namespaces>`.

  - :Filename: ext\_api\_php.dat
    :Description:
          PHP API data

+         |

          A file containing a serialized PHP array with API information for the PHP classes in the extension.
 The file is created - and viewed! - with